boydorr/rdiversity/README.md

 ![](./man/figures/README-example-6.png)

-Note that in the above example, q=0, q=1, q=2, and q=Inf are highlighted as important, corresponding to Species Richness, Shannon, Simpson, and Berger Parker diversity, respecively.
+Note that in the above example, $q=0$, $q=1$, $q=2$, and $q=\infty$ are highlighted as important, corresponding to Species Richness, Shannon, Simpson, and Berger Parker diversity, respecively.

-It might also be useful
+In some cases, it might also be useful to examine the species-level components, which is done in the following way:

 ```{r}
 # Or we can look at the individual species-level components